 Text by: Noah Hanna

 Laleh Motlagh (b.
 Tabriz, Iran) is a Chicago-based artist and educator.
 Her work has been exhibited in solo and group exhibitions in the U.S., Mexico, Germany, Italy, and Iran.
+She was the 2022-23 BOLT resident at Chicago Artist Coalition.
 She was previously artist-in-residence at Nature, Art, and Habitat Residency (Taleggio Valley, Italy), Kunsthalle Bellow (Techentin, Germany), Institut für Alles Mögliche (Berlin, Germany), and House of Nature (Wald, Germany).
 She received her MFA from the University of Illinois Chicago in 2021.

 Image: Fearless Love, 2021.
 Still from a 60:00 minutes performance.

 Never miss a thing